 Facility Inspections

 In addition to being a respectable nursing home overall, this place also excelled in the area of inspections, where it earned an A. Few nursing homes performed better in this area.
 We weigh several aspects of a nursing home's inspection report in calculating these inspection ratings.
 One key factor is deficiencies.
 You should keep in mind that the severity of deficiencies is arguably more important than the quantity of deficiencies, as some end up being relatively minor.
 While this place had some minor dings on its report, it had no severe deficiencies.
 Severe deficiencies are those labeled as categories G, H, I, J, K and L. This means the government inspectors did not deem any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
-A few minor deficiencies shouldn't lead you to cross a nursing home off your list.
+Finally, this facility had no substantiated complaints this year from residents, which is always a good sign.

 Long-term Care Quality